ovn-org/ovn/Documentation/internals/committer-grant-revocation.rst

       Avoid deeper levels because they do not render well.

 =====================================
-OVS Committer Grant/Revocation Policy
+OVN Committer Grant/Revocation Policy
 =====================================

-An OVS committer is a participant in the project with the ability to commit code directly to the master repository.
-Commit access grants a broad ability to affect the progress of the project as presented by its most important artifact, the code and related resources that produce working binaries of Open vSwitch.
-As such it represents a significant level of trust in an individual's commitment to working with other committers and the community at large for the benefit of the project.
+An OVN committer is a participant in the project with the ability to commit code directly to the master repository.
+Commit access grants a broad ability to affect the progress of the project as presented by its most important artifact, the code and related resources that produce working binaries of OVN As such it represents a significant level of trust in an individual's commitment to working with other committers and the community at large for the benefit of the project.
 It can not be granted lightly and, in the worst case,